Do you have a love/hate relationship with your Silhouette Cameo?

 You will probably be able to buy Krylon Easy-Tack at your favourite craft store or on-line scrapbooking store.
 You can also buy it at Amazon.com for $6.85.

 PROBLEM: The cutting mat is slipping around during the cutting process.

 1. Check the blue lever.
 On the right hand side, just in front of the roller bar, you will see a blue lever.
-Make sure this lever is pressed down and making contact with the mat.
-If the lever is in the “up” position, it will not be able to hold your mat in place and guide it through the machine during the cutting process.
+Make sure this lever is in the “up” position and the rollers are making contact with the mat.
+If the lever is in the down position, it will not be able to hold your mat in place and guide it through the machine during the cutting process.